-The proposed amendments to CP 100-06 specify that CPPS funds may be provided to public agencies or non-profit community organizations for one-time community, social, environmental, cultural or recreational needs that serve a lawful public purpose.
-The Council Policy has also been amended to include additional language regarding the procedure to award funds to public agencies or non-profit organizations, including allowable uses of funding, allocation procedures, eligibility and application requirements, and various other provisions and requirements.
+The proposed amendments to Council Policy 100-06 specify that funding for Community Projects, Programs and Services may be provided to public agencies or non-profit community organizations for one-time community, social, environmental, cultural or recreational needs that serve a lawful public purpose.
+The Council Policy has also been amended to include additional language regarding the procedure to award funds to non-profit organizations, including allowable uses of funding, allocation procedures, eligibility and application requirements, and various other provisions and requirements.

-Under the proposed amendments, CPPS funding may be used by public agencies or non-profit organizations for capital improvements; for the purchase of goods, supplies, materials or equipment; or for one-time community, social, environmental, cultural or recreational needs.
+Under the proposed amendments, CPPS funding may be used by non-profit organizations for capital improvements; for the purchase of goods, supplies, materials or equipment; or for one-time community, social, environmental, cultural or recreational needs.
 To be eligible for funding, organizations must meet the following requirements:

-- Be a public agency or legally recognized tax-exempt 501(c)(3) organization; - Be financially solvent and provide most current Internal Revenue Service Form 990 at time of application (public agencies not required to provide IRS Form 990); - Disclose all funding sources of the organization, and of the project, event or program for which CPPS funding is requested (public agencies only required to disclose all funding sources as they relate to the project, event or program); - Enter into an agreement with the City that specifies the responsibilities of the organization with respect to the use of funds awarded.
+- Be a legally recognized tax-exempt organization; - Be financially solvent and disclose prior year financial information at time of application; - Disclose all funding sources of the organization, and of the project or event for which CPPS funding is requested; - Enter into an agreement with the City that specifies the responsibilities of the organization with respect to the use of funds awarded.